lizedminster/CS326FinalProject/src/README.md

 /delete: If you include the ID, you can delete the object at that ID.
 200 is success, 404 is missing the object requested.

-/destroy: If you would like to empty the database, you can use this endpoint.
-You then have to restart the server, so do not destroy the database & then continue to try to add, delete, etc. 200 is success, 404 is missing the db requested.
+/destroy: If you would like to empty the database, you can use this endpoint. ***You then have to restart the server***, so do not destroy the database & then continue to try to add, delete, etc. 200 is success, 404 is missing the db requested.

 /random: If you would like to draw a random object from the database, this endpoint will allow you to do so.
 200 is success, 400 is missing info, possibly because there were no gachas to draw.

+I chose to make gachas the thing stored in the database because this will allow artists to personalize the gatcha that they want to be in their game.
+If they find it motivating to try to earn their own types of pictures, then this would be a good feature.
+An alternative use of the gacha backend system would be using images of rewards.
+If you find it hard to study, you can add screenshots of text such as "Get to watch a movie" or "Get to take a bubble bath" or "Get to eat a whole package of strawberries".
+The options are endless.

+In order to use this, you will need to have installed express & pouchdb.

+To get this code, you can clone the repository using github desktop (my upmost reccomendation) via the link.

+As of this version, there should be 9 gachas.

+If you would like to personalize the sign in, you can change that in signIn.js (not signInJs.js)

+If you would like to personalize the questions, you can change that in trivia.js

+If you are the people grading my assignment, thank you for taking the time to read all the way up to here & I hope you enjoy my code & strategies.
+If you are someone who has no relation to 326, thank you for exploring this game!
+I hope it is helpful or fun to you in some way.
+It is very adjustable, so feel free to change the settings on the coins/payments/points etc.